Gribnik2K/solana-guard/README.md

   ![Guard with Threshold](https://github.com/user-attachments/assets/4c121091-6b62-4e81-85b6-d2458ccc1e88)

-- **Connection Loss Handling**: Restarts the Solana service in "No Voting" mode on the primary server if internet connectivity is lost for over 15 seconds.
+- **Connection Loss Handling**: Restarts the Solana service in "No Voting" mode on the primary server if internet connectivity is lost for over 15 seconds, in order to prevent duplicate voting.
 - **Service Management**: Synchronizes \`telegraf\` and \`relayer\` services with the Primary/Secondary status of each server.

 ## Secondary Server Workflow